What is a Contact Center? Types, Features, & Benefits

 Learn how contact centers improve service efficiency and boost customer satisfaction.

 A contact center is a hub that manages customer interactions through multiple customer service channels, from live chat to voice.
-It relies on customer service software, AI, automation, and other tools to deliver exceptional customer experience and improve agent productivity.
+It relies on customer service software, AI, automation, and other tools to deliver exceptional customer experience and improve service rep productivity.

-Our research finds that 88% of customers believe their experience with a company is as important as its products.
-With customer expectations on the rise, contact center experience is more critical than ever.
+Our research finds that 88% of customers say good customer service makes them more likely to purchase again.
+And with customer expectations on the rise, contact center experience is more critical than ever.

 Let’s dig into what a contact center is, why it’s important, and how contact center software can set your business up for success.

-A contact center provides customer support across many channels — chat, email, voice, web, SMS, and more.
+A contact center provides customer support across many customer service channels — chat, email, voice, web, WhatsApp, and more.
 Support teams use contact center software to engage customers and deliver consistent service, no matter how a customer reaches out.
 Unified customer data, omnichannel engagement, customer service AI, automation, and other tools enable contact center teams to provide efficient, personalized support for every customer interaction.

 When it comes to customer service, the terms "call center" and "contact center" are frequently used interchangeably, but they have distinct differences.
 A call center primarily handles phone-based interactions, whereas a contact center offers a comprehensive range of communication channels.
-These channels include phone, live chat, email, chatbots, and self-service knowledge articles, ensuring customers can reach out in the way that best suits their needs — even at 3:00 a.m. on a major holiday.
+These channels include phone, AI agents, email, and self-service, ensuring customers can reach out in the way that best suits their needs — even at 3:00 a.m. on a major holiday.

 Discover how contact center leaders are using AI and a complete view of customer data to deliver effortless service at scale.